input-output-hk/essential-cardano-content/content/article/the-beyond-mvg-roadmap-evolving-cardanos-governance.md

 The **Beyond Minimum Viable Governance (MVG)** project is a treasury-funded initiative designed to orchestrate iterative updates to Cardano’s governance. **Beyond MVG** provides a structured approach to lay the groundwork for effective governance monitoring and critical improvements.

-This article outlines the roadmap for this project, detailing the key activities, explaining how you can get involved, and exploring each major activity outlined below (open image in a new tab for better visibility).
+This article outlines the roadmap for this project, detailing the key activities, explaining how you can get involved, and exploring each major activity outlined below.

 ![Cardano governance: Beyond Minimum Viable Governance (MVG) roadmap](https://ucarecdn.com/225db089-c42d-45a7-9ed2-7467577b27ac/)

 ## Continuing the governance conversation